Weathercold/extra-logging/README.md

 ### Copy jar to mods folder

 A convenient task `copy` is provided to copy *the most recently built jar* to mindustry mods folder:

+    $ ./lein copy

+### Launch game for testing

+Set the environment variable `MINDUSTRY_JAR` to the path to the Mindustry jar, then run:

+    $ ./lein launch

+### Chain tasks

+You can chain Leiningen tasks using `do`:

-    $ ./lein do uberjar, dex, copy
+    $ ./lein do uberjar, dex, copy, launch

+## Credits

+iarkn for the dex task